jobe-m/ownkeepass/README.md

 Status
 ------

-Release 0.9.7 (beta) available for early testers for the Jolla Phone [here] [1]
+Release 1.0.0. now available for the Jolla Phone [here] [1] and (hopefully) shortly on Jolla Harbour

 Current limitations/bugs:
-*   All help pages have currently the same text (REQ #6)
+*   n/a

-I am currently preparing release 1.0 of ownKeepass for submission to Jolla Harbour.
-The status can be looked up [here] [6].
+Release 1.0 of ownKeepass is ready and submitted to Jolla Harbour.
+The status of my todo list for the next release can be looked up [here] [6].
+It needs some cleanup though...
 If you found a bug please report it on the issue page.
 Thanks :)

 What is this?